Kenji Miyazawa: Reputation

 The Japanese culture and lifestyle television show Begin Japanology aired on NHK World featured a full episode on Miyazawa Kenji in 2008.

 The JR train SL Ginga (SL銀河, Esueru Ginga) was restored with inspiration from and named in honor of his work in 2013.

+The 2012 manga Bungou Stray Dogs and its anime adaptation feature a character named after and inspired by Miyazawa.
+His power, supernatural strength and endurance which increases with his hunger, is inspired by and named after "Ame ni mo makezu".

-The 2015 anime Punch Line and its video game adaptation features a self-styled hero who calls himself Kenji Miyazawa and has a habit of quoting his poetry when arriving on scene.
+The 2015 anime Punch Line and its video game adaptation feature a self-styled hero who calls himself Kenji Miyazawa and has a habit of quoting his poetry when arriving on scene.
 When other characters wonder who he is after his sudden initial appearance, they point out that he cannot be the "poet who wrote books for kids" because he died in 1933.